 Here is a comprehensive guide to the first few hours, days, weeks, and months with your new family member.
 This guide will answer many of the questions you may have about sharing your home with a new dog, and maybe even head off problems before they take shape!
 Experts recommend that an adult caregiver should provide 100% supervision of interactions between dogs and children ages 12 and under.
 This handout has additional information and tips about introducing a dog to a household in which young children.

 The next step is to identify a dog that you and CSR think would be a good fit for your family to bring home for a sleepover.
 Here is the way we work sleepovers…

-We host Meet the Cockers! events nearly every weekend at different locations in Austin and San Antonio and you can view the schedule on our website on the events page.
-You can also arrange a private viewing if you have a special someone in mind already.
+We host Meet the Cockers! events nearly every weekend at different locations in Austin and San Antonio and you can view the schedule on our website.
+You can also arrange a private viewing if you have submitted an application and have a special someone in mind already.